ichigo-dev/meower/README.md

 ## Usage

-Run these commands inside the dev directory.
+Run these commands inside the `/dev` directory.

 ### Initialize project